Kitchen Floor Tiles Buying Guide

 Sandstone tile flooring is notable for its natural looks.
-It’s a classy, stylish material that doesn’t look overwhelming luxurious.
+It’s a classy, stylish material that doesn’t look overwhelmingly luxurious.
 It’s a good mix of rustic and modern regarding design.

-Most sandstone tile is the same color as natural sandstone: mostly gold, red, or brown.
-The tiles often contain a beautiful mixture of these colors.
+Most sandstone tile is the same color as natural sandstone: mostly gold, red, or brown, and the tiles often contain a beautiful mixture of these colors.

-Another interesting design element of sandstone tiles is its texture.
+Another interesting design element of sandstone tiles is their texture.
 Unlike most natural stone tiles that are polished smooth, sandstone is often left naturally rugged.